pnp/blog/content/post/managing-and-selecting-clientids-for-pnp-powershell/index.md

 $env:ENTRAID_APP_ID = $entraidAppIds[0].value
 ```

-The **Get-PnPEnvironment** function is very similar to the last example.
-The list for the selection is created and some parameters are defined, such as the title or how many entries should be displayed at the same time. *$list.SetLimit($true)* is used to specify that only a single element can be selected at a time.
+The **Select-PnPEnvironment** function is very similar to the last example.
+The list for the selection is created and some parameters are defined, such as the *title* or how many entries should be displayed at the same time. *$list.SetLimit($true)* is used to specify that only a single element can be selected at a time.

 ![Menu sample 1](images/menu-sample-3.png)

-The menu with psCandy currently offers me everything I want and even more like using filters on the list.
+The psCandy menu currently offers me everything I want and even more like using filters on the list.
 It is completely written in Powershell and is loaded with my Powershell profile at startup.
 It is easy to understand and psCandy offers me even more possibilities to extend the functionality in the future.

 ## Conclusion

 These are just three examples of how to create a menu in the Powershell profile to easily switch between different client IDs.
 You may not exactly find the right solution for you, but I hope this is a starting point for your own menu.

-You can use these examples in your Powershell profile.
+You can use one these examples by simply adding the script to your Powershell profile.
 Two new functions are then available when Powershell is started.

 - **Get-PnPEnvironment**
   Convert the Client ID into a more readable output.